-The term dirty top wood flooring is often used to describe a rustic grade that contains the original mill marks and wear left behind from decades of use as a former structure and is a product that has limited supplies available.
-Sometime also called hit and miss or skip planed, dirty top wood flooring and paneling is created by simply not removing the old original face of the boards leaving the original rustic appearance in tact.
+The term dirty top wood flooring is often used to describe a rustic grade wood floor that contains the original saw marks and wear left behind in reclaimed wood.
+The wear on these reclaimed wood products is from decades of use in old barns and structures, and is a type of wood flooring product that has limited supplies available.
+Sometimes also called hit and miss or skip planed, dirty top wood flooring and paneling is created by simply not removing the old original face of the wood boards leaving the original antique wood appearance intact.

-While the name implies a “dirty face” or “dirty top” there is actually no dirt or debris on the finished planks, it is merely a way to describe the overall look of the flooring or paneling being produced.
-Depending on the species of the wood there are variations in the overall color and tone of the finished woods.
+While the name implies a “dirty face” or “dirty top” there is actually no dirt or debris on the finished hardwood flooring, it is merely a way to describe the overall look of the plank flooring or paneling being produced.
+Depending on the species of the wood there are variations in the overall color, tone and grain patterns of the finished hardwood floor.

-Original surface dirty top pine and oak are two common species used to create rustic flooring and paneling.
-Pine is prized for it's warm rich pumpkin tones and is a durable wood that is available in wide widths and long lengths, as the trees used to produce the lumber were large, tall and straight.
-Oak is a wood found in many barns and rural structures throughout the country and in it’s rustic form has a brown grey appearance.
+Original surface dirty top pine and white oak are two common species used to create rustic flooring and paneling.
+Heart pine flooring is prized for its warm rich pumpkin tones and is a durable wood that is available in wide widths and long lengths, as the trees used to produce the lumber were large, tall and straight.
+Oak flooring is a wood found in many barns and rural structures throughout the country and in it’s rustic form has a brown grey appearance.

 Utilizing mixed wood species is another way to create a dirty top product with great character.
 Because of the rustic nature of the flooring it can be hard to determine what a specific species is, yet, when multiple species are blended together the results are a floor that has natural variation in color and tone.

 While there are many terms to describe dirty top wood flooring and paneling, the overall appearance is rustic with original mill marks left behind.
 At home in many settings from a rustic cabin to a modern office space this unique product has many uses.